 Gathering insights from an MVP is often less expensive than developing a product with more features, which increases costs and risk if the product fails, for example, due to incorrect assumptions.
 The term was coined and defined by Frank Robinson about 2001 and popularized by Steve Blank and Eric Ries.

 It’s okay that it’s not the complete version of the product that you had in mind.
-You can improve it the next version or even update it’s design or purpose completely as you start receiving feedback from your customers.
+You can improve it to the next version or even update its design or purpose completely as you start receiving feedback from your customers.

 How to define MVP

-Here is a example to get you started!
+Here is an example to get you started!

 Let’s say that you want to open a restaurant!
-Opening a full fledged restaurant is expensive and risky.
-So you ought to start with you minimum viable offering.
+Opening a full-fledged restaurant is expensive and risky.
+So you ought to start with your minimum viable offering.
 Here your MVP could be a food truck or a catering service.
 Both of them cost much less than opening a restaurant and lets you learn about food costs, portion sizes, vendors, customer expectations, food waste etc.